Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 During the summer months, you can take kayak tours along the cliffs at Pictured Rocks.
 But kayak tours usually end for the season around Labor Day in early September.
 In October, your option to see the cliffs from the water is on a sightseeing cruise with Pictured Rocks Cruises.

-These cruises run through mid-October (in 2020, they ran up until October 18), and are highly, highly recommended.
+These cruises run through mid-October (in 2021, they are running through October 17), and are highly, highly recommended.
 This cruise was one of the highlights of the UP for me!

 Pro tip: You definitely should pre-book your cruise, as they do often sell out.
 We had to book ours more than a week in advance!